 To put it simply, whisky is a spirit made from grains, using a process of distillation first developed in Asia and brought to Ireland and Scotland by monks.

-There are five types of Scotch Whisky…
+There are five categories of scotch whisky…

 Single Malt – Distilled from 100% Malted Barley at one Distillery.